+This mission might feel a bit too early, but Week 12 You will appreciate that Week 5 You did this.
 Two weeks ago on Twelve Weeks of a Simple Christmas you focused on planning your gift list.
 You may have even started (or finished) shopping.
-This week we’re going to begin wrapping those gifts you bought (or are going to bake) as well as get non-family gifts “all wrapped up” (cheesy pun totally intended as always).
+This week we’re going to prepare to wrap or even begin wrapping those gifts as well as get non-family gifts “all wrapped up” (cheesy pun totally intended as always).

 First, my drama: